kairos-io/kairos-docs/content/en/docs/Advanced/partition_encryption.md

 ### Register a node

 In order to register a node on the KMS, the TPM hash of the node needs to be retrieved first.
+The TPM hash is a SHA256 sum of the EK public key, which is part of the EK key pair that is present on the TPM from the manufacturer.
+The EK private key cannot be changed and is unique to the TPM and therefore, the EK public key can be used to uniquely challenge the device.
+During the challenge, the node will send its public key to the challenger, which will generate a SHA256 checksum and compare it to a local database of checksums.
+In order to build this database, the checksum needs to be registered with the challenger.

 You can get a node TPM hash by running `/system/discovery/kcrypt-discovery-challenger` as root from the LiveCD:

 ```